jjvanzon/Circular-Language-Spec/spec/parameters/imported-parameter-concepts.md

 #### Variable amount of Parameters in a Diagram

-The array parameter, that represents the variable amount of arguments, does not have a special display in the diagram (yet).
+The array parameter, that represents the variable amount of arguments, might not have a special display in the diagram (yet).
 What is important to remember about the concept of variable amount of arguments is that: parameters can be arrays.

 ![](images/2.%20Imported%20Parameter%20Concepts.025.png)